Far-right Czech coalition risk to LGBTQ+ rights, activists say

 What’s the context?

-Many Czechs fear this could lead to anti-LGBTQ+ policies that might mirror Hungary's LGBTQ+ propaganda ban or Slovakia's constitutional amendment allowing for only two genders that was introduced in September.
+Many Czechs fear such a coalition could lead to anti-LGBTQ+ policies that might mirror Hungary's LGBTQ+ propaganda ban or Slovakia's constitutional amendment allowing for only two genders, introduced in September.

 Here's everything you need to know.